NamanJain1296/Meme-Generator/README.md

 # Meme-Generator

 I developed a Meme Generator app using ReactJS that allows users to create and share customized memes.
+The app seamlessly integrates with external APIs, enabling users to access a vast library of images for meme creation.
+Leveraging React's component-based architecture, I implemented dynamic image manipulation functionalities, such as text overlay and resizing, to provide users with flexible meme customization options.
+Additionally, I focused on delivering a responsive user interface that adapts to different screen sizes and devices.
+This project not only demonstrates my proficiency in ReactJS but also showcases my skills in API integration, UI/UX design, and delivering an interactive and engaging user experience.